john00003/pyPrettyBackground/readme.md

 image to without having to modify any code.

 ## How to Use
+First you will have to extract the features of the dataset images:

-You'll need to start by downloading the LHQ dataset from https://github.com/universome/alis/blob/master/lhq.md.
+Start by downloading the LHQ dataset from https://github.com/universome/alis/blob/master/lhq.md.

-After the dataset is downloaded, modify the dataset_path to the LHQ dataset folder in *init_dataset_feature_vectors.py*, along with the *feature_vectors_path* to match where the repo is located (I have already produced the feature vector .csv).
+After the dataset is downloaded, modify the dataset_path to the LHQ dataset folder in *init_dataset_feature_vectors.py*, along with the *feature_vectors_path* to match where the repo is located.

+Then, by issuing the first command you can initialize the .csv file containing the feature vectors of the 90000 dataset images.
+This will take some time.

 I extracted the features of each of the 90000 images using the 256 x 256 lhq dataset, however the program is organized in a way that if you'd like to have the images in higher quality (for example, 1024x1024, also available from the LHQ dataset),